dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-16-level-17.md

 We have gained access to the next level

-Lets capture the password of the current level so we can login later if required
+Let us capture the password of the current level so we can log in later if required

 ```
 bandit17@bandit:~$ cat /etc/bandit_pass/bandit17
 xLYVMN9WE5zQ5vHacb0sZEVqbrp7nBTn
 ```

-We have found the password of the current level !!!
+We have found the password for the current level !!!

 Logout of the current session (bandit17) and the previous session (bandit16) and use the password of bandit17 to access the next level